 -

-What if we need additional financial aid assistance?
+What if I need additional financial aid assistance?

 -